-Google's Quantum AI Lab collaborates with educators and physicists to bring simulated quantum physics into the blocky world of Minecraft.
+Google's Quantum AI Lab has collaborated with educators and physicists to bring simulated quantum physics into the blocky world of Minecraft.

-As with Lego, it seems Minecraft's possibilities are limited only by the imagination, and also like Lego, the game has the potential to act as a powerful educational tool.
-The team at, which explores the possibilities of quantum computing, put their heads together and figured out that the next generation of computer scientists could discover their talents in none other than Mojang's vast, open, voxel-based world.
+Like Lego, it seems the world of Minecraft's possibilities are limited only by your imagination, and also like Lego, the game has the potential to act as a powerful educational tool.
+Google's Quantum AI Lab, a team exploring the possibilities of quantum computing, put their heads together and figured out that the next generation of computer scientists could discover their talents in none other than Mojang's vast, open, voxel-based world.

-qCraft has been added to several popular modpacks -- FTB Unleashed, Tekkit, and Hexxit -- or can be downloaded as a standalone mod from the qCraft Web site.
+qCraft has been added to several popular modpacks — FTB Unleashed, Tekkit and Hexxit — or can be downloaded as a stand-alone mod.
+You can download it from the qCraft website.